More Kiwis to become eligible for free flu vaccine

 Little said the flu vaccine can be safely administered at the same time as the Covid-19 vaccine, whether it be a booster shot or paediatric vaccine.

-Currently, flu vaccinations are free for pregnant women, over 65s, and people who have a certain medical condition.
+Currently, flu vaccinations are free for pregnant women, over 65s, and people who have certain medical conditions.

-Clinical experts at the Ministry of Health and Pharmac are updating the eligibility criteria for free flu vaccination with a focus on reducing the age of eligibility for at-risk populations, and potentially including a wider range of young people.
+Clinical experts at the Ministry of Health and Pharmac are updating the eligibility criteria for free flu vaccination with a focus on reducing the age of eligibility for at-risk populations.

 Little said it is important to continue protecting those who are vulnerable.